Development Charges Act

-A development charge by-law may be appealed to the Ontario Municipal Board within 40 days of the passing of the by-law.
+A development charge by-law may be appealed to the Local Planning Appeal Tribunal (formerly the Ontario Municipal Board) within 40 days of the passing of the by-law.

 The Development Charges Act, 1997 also has a complaint procedure, under Section 20, whereby a person required to pay a development charge may file a complaint with the council of the municipality imposing the development charge for the following reasons:

 (a) the amount of the development charge was incorrectly determined;